Mike Webster was the first.

 What are the symptoms of CTE?

-The symptoms of CTE, which are similar to other neurodegenerative diseases, include:
+Symptoms which have been associated with CTE, which are similar to other neurodegenerative diseases include:

 - Loss of memory